rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 Selfdestruct can no longer destruct/erase the contract bytecode since the Cancun upgrade, more information in [my article](https://rya-sge.github.io/access-denied/2024/03/13/EIP-6780-selfdestruct/).

-Before that, my guess is that the contract was only really destroyed at the end of the transaction.
+Before that, I guess the contract was only really destroyed at the end of the transaction.

 References: